andrewlloyd0129/uvgdb/README.md

 *Other Crap*
 - page for top 10 games this week, this month, all time
 - add gritter and make them show up (currently if you cannot create a new game it fails silently)
-- add kaminari to paginate big pages, example: if one studio has a butt ton of games, paginate them   use this kaminari so it works gem 'kaminari', :git => 'https://github.com/kaminari/kaminari.git'     play around with different views for pagination ex. rails generate kaminari:views bootstrap3
+- add kaminari to paginate big pages, example: if one studio has a butt ton of games, paginate them   use this kaminari so it works     play around with different views for pagination ex. rails generate kaminari:views bootstrap3
 - make it so anyome can make games, studios, characters etc but admins have to approve them.
 - create admin dashboard that shows all pending characters, studios and games that are pending approval
 - On games show page, if game was released in past x years, add month to year